 We haven’t seen CTRs that high for all first-position ads, but the author explained that he had filtered out all ads with low numbers of clicks, so that he could focus on comparative CTRs.
-The message remains fairly clear: the top two ad positions are where you want to be, so our caller probably is paying less because he’s getting less now that his ads are lower on the page.
+The message remains fairly clear: the top two ad positions are where you want to be.

 But it might be that you have not made any changes, intentional or unintentional.
 In that case, the most likely thing is that your competitor has.

 Placement of ads is determined by auction.
 Your quality score and the amount you’re willing to pay are combined to determine your rank.
 So, if you’re willing to pay $N for your ad and you have a great landing page, you might still have a higher placement than your competitor who is willing to pay $N+1.
 Maybe not if they’re willing to pay $N+8, though.